ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Neoverse V2, the following errata build flags are defined :

+- ``ERRATA_V2_2394277``: This applies erratum 2394277 workaround to Neoverse V2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r0p1.

 -  ``ERRATA_V2_2618597``: This applies errata 2618597 workaround to Neoverse-V2
    CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.